 - Citigroup Inc. in a number of acquisitions and divestitures, including its acquisition of Grupo Cuscatlán and Bank of Overseas Chinese (Taiwan); the sale of its life insurance and annuities businesses to MetLife, Inc. and its asset management business to Legg Mason, Inc.; the sales of Citigroup Global Services Limited to Tata Consultancy Services Limited (India) and of Citi Technology Services, Ltd. to Wipro Limited; the initial public offering and tax-free spin-off of Travelers Property Casualty Corp.; the initial public offering of its subsidiary, Primerica, Inc.; the sale of Student Loan Corporation to Discover Financial Services and SLM Corporation (Sallie Mae); the sale of CitiStreet LLC to ING Group; and the issuance of more than $200 billion in debt and equity offerings over the past 10 years;

 - NASDAQ OMX Group, Inc. in several transactions, including its acquisitions of the e-Speed platform for electronic trading in U.S. Treasury securities, Instinet Group, Inc. and Direct Reporting Corporation; its repurchase of approximately $500 million of common stock from Bourse Dubai Limited; its sale of International Derivatives Clearing Group; and numerous debt and equity offerings;

-- Knight Capital Group in its acquisitions of Direct Trading Institutional, Inc.; Donaldson & Co., Incorporated; EdgeTrade Inc.; Hotspot FX, Inc.; and ValuBond, Inc.; and its restructuring of its investment in Deephaven Capital Management LLC;
+- Knight Capital Group in its acquisitions of Direct Trading Institutional, Inc.; Donaldson & Co., Incorporated; EdgeTrade Inc.; Hotspot FX, Inc.; and ValuBond, Inc.; and the restructuring of its investment in Deephaven Capital Management LLC;

 - BankUnited, Inc. in its acquisition of Herald National Bank and various equity offerings.